When most people talk about subplot they’re talking about a minor story which exists to bulk out the ‘main’ story.

 Alternative Opinion: Subplot Is Not A Useful Concept

 ‘Subplot’ is a misnomer.
 A good one that works is actually a story plot of its own with its own complete structure, meaning the main character of the subplot has their own character arc, their own opposition, their own desires, makes their own plans.

 A more accurate term might be ‘side story’.
-But we can keep calling it ‘subplot’, because that’s what it’s widely known as.
+But we can keep calling it ‘subplot’, because that’s how it’s widely known.

 I actually don’t even like talking about subplots.
 Whenever someone asks me “how do I write subplots?”, it makes me incredibly squirmy.
 I don’t have a good simple answer, for the simple reason that subplots are not a good way to think about story.

 In fact, I recommend you stop thinking about subplots altogether.
 Instead, just think about plot.K.M.
 Weiland

 If you are going to use a subplot, you only have enough time to give it the most basic story elements.
 Don’t try to get any more fancy than that.
 Because of the limited time you have to tell a complete subplot, introduce your subplot early.
 The main plot begins and ends the novel.
 Sub-plots should begin and end within the main plot.

 Don’t stray from the main plot for too long because then you risk the story collapsing.